 - 15.25 ounces yellow cake mix, 1 box; white cake mix also works

-- 1 cup unsalted butter, cold and thinly sliced
+- 1 cup unsalted butter, melted or cold and thinly sliced

 Instructions